Adult & Family ServicesWe are committed to making health and wellness services accessible to the community

 Counseling & Wellness Clinic

-SDC operates a state certified outpatient treatment program for both AODA (substance abuse) and Mental Health concerns.
+SDC operates a state certified outpatient treatment program for both Substance Use Disorder and Mental Health concerns.
 Counseling services are offered to Milwaukee County youth ages 8-19.

 - Comprehensive Screening & Clinical Assessments